-The Course and FD Group are responsible for planning and implementation of Measures for improvement of curriculum The Course and FD Group take the lead in periodic review of the curriculum contents and link between courses.
+The results of surveys on course enrollment and grade distribution are published.The content of the syllabi is reviewed.
+Educational improvement scheme The Curriculum Group is responsible for planning and implementation of the overall curriculum.
+Measures for improvement of curriculum The Curriculum Group takes the lead in periodic review of the curriculum contents and link between courses.